Non-smoothable homeomorphisms of $4$-manifolds with boundary: Introduction

-\begin{thm} There exists an infinite family of pairwise non-diffeomorphic compact, oriented, smooth, simply-connected $4$-manifolds with connected boundary $\{(X_n,\partial X_n)\}_{n\in\N}$ and $\Tor(X_n,\partial X_n)$ of infinite order such that, for each $n$, all of the non-trivial elements in $\Tor(X_n,\partial X_n)$ are non-smoothable. \end{thm} In fact, we construct two separate such families, one such that the boundaries $\partial X_n$ are pairwise non-diffeomorphic (\Cref{thm:FamilyX_n}) and another family $\{Z_n\}_{n\in\N}$ such that the boundaries $\partial Z_n$ are all diffeomorphic and the $Z_n$ are all homeomorphic relative to their boundaries (\Cref{thm:FamilyZ_n}).
+\begin{thm} There exists an infinite family of pairwise non-diffeomorphic compact, oriented, smooth, simply-connected $4$-manifolds $\{(X_n,\partial X_n)\}_{n\in\N}$ with connected boundary and $\Tor(X_n,\partial X_n)$ of infinite order such that, for each $n$, all non-trivial elements in $\Tor(X_n,\partial X_n)$ are non-smoothable. \end{thm} In fact, we construct two separate such families, one such that the boundaries $\partial X_n$ are pairwise non-diffeomorphic (\Cref{thm:FamilyX_n}) and another family $\{Z_n\}_{n\in\N}$ such that the boundaries $\partial Z_n$ are all diffeomorphic and the $Z_n$ are all homeomorphic relative to their boundaries (\Cref{thm:FamilyZ_n}).
 Furthermore, the first of these families is minimal in the sense that the produced manifolds have the simplest possible intersection forms.
 See \Cref{rem:minimality} for more details.

-We also note that the homeomorphisms of \Cref{thm:1} are not isotopic to any diffeomorphism even `absolutely', i.e. when considering isotopies that do not fix the boundary pointwise.
+We also note that the homeomorphisms of \Cref{thm:1} are not isotopic to any diffeomorphism even `absolutely', i.e.\ when considering isotopies that do not fix the boundary pointwise.
 Indeed, we will see in \Cref{sec:gen_dehn_twists} that relative and absolute non-smoothability are equivalent notions for $4$-dimensional manifolds.

-It is easy to describe a class of smoothable maps in $ \Tor(X,\partial X)$.
+There is an interesting class of maps in $ \Tor(X,\partial X)$ represented by a smooth map.
 Given a loop $\gamma$ of orientation-preserving diffeomorphisms of the boundary based at the identity, we can form a diffeomorphism $\varphi_{\gamma}\colon(X,\partial X)\to (X,\partial X)$ by inserting $\gamma$ into a collar of the boundary and extending via the identity map.
-Such diffeomorphisms are called \emph{generalised Dehn twists}, and, since they are supported on a collar of the boundary, they represent (smoothable) elements in $\Tor(X,\partial X)$.
+Such diffeomorphisms are called \emph{generalised Dehn twists}, and, since they are supported on a collar of the boundary, they give rise to elements in $\Tor(X,\partial X)$ that can be represented by smooth maps.
 It is an interesting question whether a given smoothable element of $\Tor(X,\partial X)$ is realised by a generalised Dehn twist.

 Our second result shows the non-realisability of smoothable elements of $\Tor(X,\partial X)$ by generalised Dehn twists.